 With an economic crisis just around the corner, we understand that it feels absolutely terrifying to run or even a start business during this COVID-19 era.
 But what history has shown us is that some of the most successful businesses have emerged from crises.
 Examples include Uber, AirBnB, WhatsApp – companies who have note-worthedly been launched after the 2008 financial crisis.

 Although COVID-19 presents numerous challenges for Female Founders and their businesses, that does not mean there is no hope to continue.
 Times like these also present opportunities for innovation and diversification.
-In this article, we will look into some of things that you need to consider as a Female Founder in this COVID-19 era.
+In this article, we will look into some of key lessons that you need to consider as a Female Founder in this COVID-19 era.

 Female Founders in the COVID-19 Era